Leland Yacht Club BarbecruiseBarbecruise will be Saturday, August 6, 2022!

 At 10:30am, cleverly decorated boats in every size and shape parade by the crowd at Nedow's Bay and a panel of expert judges seated on the Yacht Club dock, all hoping to win one of the many awards that will be given at the evening festivities.
 Awards are given for several categories which usually include 12 years and under, teens, family, adult, and over 50.
 The famous "Mermaid Flag" will be awarded for the most outstanding decorated boat.

 Following the parade, all are invited to bring a picnic lunch to Bartholomew Park.
-There are games like a pie eating contest, egg toss and tug of war for the kids.
+There are games like a pie eating contest and egg toss for the kids.
 A booth is set up offering LYC logo merchandise from the Chandlery.
 Bring your shingles, saved from years past, and have them branded with the current year.
 New shingles are also available.

 As members disperse for an afternoon on the lake, the cooks grill a feast for the dinner to come.